LuizHen527/qr-code-component/README.md

 # Frontend Mentor - QR code component

 This is a project made  to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Its not finnished yet.
+Status: Finished.

 ## Table of contents